moschotto/OpenTX_GPS_Telemetry/README.md

 - distance from your home position - how far you need to walk ;)

+IMPORTANT:
--Reset Telemetry (home positon and distance):
+-Reset Telemetry once you have a good and valid GPS fix (this resets home positon and distance):

 [TARANIS] Reset telemetry data and total distance via "long press enter"